parmarkhushal/Flutter_Task/README.md

    - The main screen displays a list of employees with their basic details.

 3. **Filtering Data:**
-   - Use the filter options provided to refine the list based on criteria such as department, role, or any other attribute.
+   - Use the filter options provided to refine the list based on criteria such as country, gender, or any other attribute.

 ## Project Interface